Bryant Johnson: Arizona Cardinals

 Johnson played three years predominantly as the Cardinals' third option receiver, playing mainly out of the slot receiver role, due to Anquan Boldin and Larry Fitzgerald being higher on the depth chart.
 His 35 catches in 2003 was the third most receptions for a rookie (his teammate Anquan Boldin had the most receptions for a rookie that year).
 In his 5-year career with the Cardinals he caught 210 passes for 2675 yards and 9 touchdowns.

 Johnson scored the inaugural touchdown at University of Phoenix Stadium, a 5-yard reception from Kurt Warner in the Arizona Cardinals preseason game on August 12, 2006.

 San Francisco 49ers

 Johnson signed a one-year deal with the San Francisco 49ers on March 14, 2008.
 He had 45 receptions for 546 yards and three touchdowns the 2008 season, his fifth straight season with 40 or more receptions.
 In his tenure with the 49ers, he changed his jersey number from 80 to 82 in respect of retired 49ers WR Jerry Rice, whose jersey number 80 was retired in his honor.

 Detroit Lions

-On February 28, 2009 Johnson signed a 3-year $9 million deal with the Detroit Lions.
+On February 28, 2009, Johnson signed a 3-year $9 million deal with the Detroit Lions.
 He was released on July 28, 2011.

 Houston Texans

 Johnson signed with the Houston Texans on August 29, 2011.

-He re-signed with the Texans on July 26, 2012.
+Johnson re-signed with the Texans on July 26, 2012.
 On August 27, he was released by the team.